amanantuley/C-Programming_Projects/README.md

-# C Programming Projects Repository: ATM Machine Simulator & Quiz Game 💳🎮
+# C Programming Projects Repository: Railway Reservation, Quiz Game, Number Guessing Game, Menu-Driven Calculator, & Data Structures – Plus Algorithms 💳🎮

-This repository contains two interesting C programming projects: an **ATM Machine Simulator** and a **Quiz Game**.
-These projects are designed to demonstrate my understanding of C concepts such as control structures, functions, file handling, and array manipulation.
+Welcome to my **C Programming Projects Repository**, featuring exciting projects like a **Railway Reservation System**, a **Quiz Game**, a **Number Guessing Game**, a **Menu-Driven Calculator**, and implementations of key **Data Structures and Algorithms**.
+This repository is a testament to my skills in C programming, covering fundamental to advanced concepts, including control structures, functions, file handling, and data structure manipulation.

 ---

-## 📋 **Table of Contents**
+## 🗋 **Table of Contents**

 1. [About the Repository](#about-the-repository)
 2. [Projects Included](#projects-included)